-An Overview of The Greenhouse Effect and How it Impacts Global Warming
+The Greenhouse Effect And Global Warming

 The terms ‘global warming’ and the ‘greenhouse effect’ are frequently interchangeable, and for very good reason.
 Though transparent to visible light, carbon dioxide blocks radiation from the invisible infra-red area of the electromagnetic spectrum.
 As visible light from the sun penetrates the atmosphere and warms the planet’s surface, infra-red radiation is returned to the atmosphere as heat.
 But the ‘blocking’ effect of excess atmospheric CO2 means this thermal radiation is prevented from escaping back into space.
 Heat is trapped, and the planet is subjected to a process similar to that of a greenhouse.